 - Hold the classroom competition.
 Each student presentation is approximately 3 minutes with an additional minute or so for you to judge the performance.
-(You may break up the competition into multiple days.) - Hold the school-wide competition. - A school winner and school runner-up are chosen.
-The school winner advances to the online competition.
+(You may break up the competition into multiple days.) - Hold the school competition. - A school winner and first runner-up are chosen.
+The school winner advances to the local ESU branch competition.